 What is Opticianry?

 Once a patient receives a prescription for glasses or contacts from an optician or ophthalmologist, the dispensing optician is responsible for creating the eyewear for the patient's specific needs.
-This professional uses a host of diagnostic equipment to measure the thickness, width and curvature of the cornea to fit contact lenses precisely to the patient.
-In some cases, the dispensing optician will be responsible for actually cutting the lenses and placing them into the frames, as well as adding tinting or protective coating to the lenses themselves.
+This professional uses a host of diagnostic equipment to measure the cornea's thickness, width, and curvature to fit contact lenses precisely to the patient.
+In some cases, the dispensing optician will be responsible for cutting the lenses and placing them into the frames, and adding tinting or protective coating to the lenses themselves.

 Once the eyewear is complete, the dispensing optician meets with the patient once again to ensure the glasses fit properly and make adjustments as needed.
 These employees might also help clients who need repairs to their glasses or educate them about appropriate care of their eyewear.
 Some also perform administrative duties, such as maintaining a database of customer prescriptions and tracking inventory and sales.